porifa/laravel-package-kit/README.md

     ->hasCommands(YourPackageCommand::class);
 ```

-If your package provides multiple commands, you can pass an array to `hasCommands` method
+If your package provides multiple commands, you can pass an array to `hasCommands` method.

 ```php
 $package